 So as we help our little boys and girls to learn to use the potty, we need to understand that if we put the diaper back on periodically, it’s a signal to the brain that it’s safe to go in it.

-When I thought about it that way, I decided to take the diapers off for good.
+When I thought about potty training my children that way, I decided to take the diapers off for good.
 Here is my plan for easy potty training that works fast.

-A good indication that your toddler is ready to potty train is if he starts to wake from his naps with a dry diaper.
+One of the first signs of readiness to potty train is when your toddler begins to wake from his naps with a dry diaper.
 It seems that a sweet spot age for a lot of parents is 2.5 years, but don’t just use your child’s age as an indication of readiness.

 When you feel that both you and your toddler are ready to begin, it’s go time.

 Potty training can get frustrating for mom, especially when you have to clean up accident after accident.
 When you know exactly what you’re doing, prepare, and follow the plan, you’ll minimize the accidents and see results faster.
 Commit to the process and keep going, even when it gets tough.

 Pick an uneventful week when neither your child, you, or any of the household members are sick or under the weather.
 Make sure you have no appointments or prior commitments during that week.
 I found it more comfortable to potty train during the warmer months.

 This post contains affiliate links.
 This means if you make a purchase after clicking a link, I will earn a small commission, but it won’t cost you a penny more.
 Click here to read my full disclosure policy.

 Before you begin, start talking to your toddler about potty training.
 Get him excited about the process.
 Go to the store with him and have him pick out big-kid underwear with his favorite characters.
 Get a potty for him as well.